Applies To: This policy applies to child welfare (CW) employees.

 The purpose of this policy is to provide guidance on how to complete a Structured Decision Making Risk Assessment® (SDMRA).
-The SDMRA focuses on the characteristics of the caregivers and children living in a household.
-Completing the SDMRA in conjunction with the Safety Assessment gives caseworkers an objective appraisal of the risk to a child, and identifies if services are needed.
+The SDMRA focuses on the characteristics of the caregivers and children or youth living in a household.
+Completing the SDMRA in conjunction with the Safety Assessment gives caseworkers an objective appraisal of the risk to children or youth and identifies if services are needed.

 Executive Order 12-04 Amending the Use of Community Protection Teams